The Museum of Fine Arts, Houston, Installs New Presentation for the Arts of Korea Gallery

 “We are very pleased to once again partner with the National Museum of Korea to present some of their most treasured objects to our audiences in Houston,” commented Gary Tinterow, Director and Margaret Alkek Williams Chair of the Museum of Fine Arts, Houston.
 “These objects will illuminate for visitors the beauty and artistry of Korean culture across generations.”

 “With this renovation grant and new loans from NMK, the MFAH’s Arts of Korea Gallery has been completely transformed, embodying the austere beauty and artistic restraint of Korea’s Joseon period with the cutting-edge, sleek aesthetics of contemporary Korea,” said Bradley Bailey, the Ting Tsung and Wei Fong Chao Curator of Asian Art.
 “Seemingly suspended inside new, completely transparent cases, striking white ceramics, elegantly shaped jars, and finely carved dining tables are accompanied by a recent acquisition—a monumental masterwork by contemporary Korean artist Ran Hwang.
-Made of over 100,000 buttons hammered into panels, it represents the palace gates of the great Joseon palaces of Seoul, showing the enduring beauty and importance of Korean art of this period.”
+Made from thousands of buttons hammered into panels, it represents the palace gates of the great Joseon palaces of Seoul, showing the enduring beauty and importance of Korean art of this period.”

 Bailey added, “And, as the gallery’s centerpiece, a massive, Jar with Dragon design, executed in rich cobalt blue, showing two lively dragons swirl amidst clouds, which was from the collection of former Samsung chairman Lee Kun-Hee.
 Its curving, voluptuous shape and comparatively tiny base, seems to defy gravity.
 Instead of going all the way to Korea, visitors to the MFAH can now enjoy important masterpieces from Korea’s impressive past, and jaw-dropping contemporary works from Korea’s exciting present.”